Selah man fails to show up for sentencing after pleading guilty to vehicular homicide

 Prosecutors were planning to recommend a six-year prison sentence that included two 24-month impaired driving enhancements in a plea agreement.

-In 1995, Withrow was charged with driving under the influence, but instead convicted of reckless driving.
+In 1995, Withrow was charged with driving under the influence, but instead was convicted of reckless driving.

 In granting the prosecution’s request for a bench warrant, Judge Jeff Swan said he allowed Withrow’s release pending trial because he was cooperating with the court and making court appearances on time.

-Note: This story has been updated here.